neilotoole/jsoncolor/README.md

 ## Example app: `jc`

-See `cmd/jc` for a trivial CLI implementation that can accept JSON input and output in color.
+See `./cmd/jc` for a trivial CLI implementation that can accept JSON input, and output that JSON in color.

 ```shell
 # From project root